Jyotisulakhe/mobileTest/README.md

 ## Project Overview

-The APi Demos Application Automation project is designed to test and validate different features of theAPi Demo using Appium.
-The automation scripts cover various scenarios such as Notifications functionality, Scrolling, Longpress ,Drag and Drop functionalities, dateWidget, Sending messages that all scenarios testing using Appium.
+The APi Demos Application Automation project is designed to test and validate different features of the APi Demo using Appium.
+The automation scripts cover various scenarios such as Notifications functionality, Scrolling, Longpress ,Drag and Drop functionalities, dateWidget, Sending messages that all scenarios I hve tested using Appium.

 ## Features